Almont, Iowa

 Almont is an unincorporated community in Elk River Township, Clinton County, in the U.S. state of Iowa.

 History

 A post office was established as Almont Station in 1871, renamed Almont in 1883, and was discontinued in 1934.
-The community was named for the Mexican general Juan Almonte.
+The community was named by Supt.
+Isaac B Howe of the Iowa Midland railroad, for the Mexican general Juan Almonte.
 Almost's population was 50 in 1925.
 The population was 20 in 1940.